USA Customs Clearance Logo White

-How Do I Find My HTS Code?: Determining Commodity Codes and Tariff Rates
+How Do I Find My HTS Code?: Determining Harmonized Tariff Codes

-HTS code lookup tools, licensed customs consultants, and Customs and Border Protection (CBP) are all resources you can use to find your HTS code.
+HTS code lookup tools, licensed customs brokers, and Customs and Border Protection (CBP) are all resources you can use to find your HTS code.

 November 22, 2021